piouscott/rockpi-penta/README.md

 ![penta-hat](https://cos.setf.me/assets/images/penta-sata-hat.png)

-# Tested on Armbian 21+ buster
-If you have issues with oled or hat with new distros, please try theses steps:
+If you have issues with oled or hat with new distros, please try theses steps: (Tested on Armbian 21+ buster)
-1 - sudo pip3 uninstall Adafruit_GPIO
+- sudo pip3 uninstall Adafruit_GPIO
-2 - sudo pip3 install adafruit-circuitpython-busdevice
+- sudo pip3 install adafruit-circuitpython-busdevice

 # Dependencies to install